Michael Lloyd (music producer): Later career

 In 1986, Lloyd arranged and produced the debut album by Belinda Carlisle, Belinda, including the hit single "Mad About You".
 The same year, he was responsible as music supervisor for the soundtrack of the film Dirty Dancing, and for producing the tracks "(I've Had) The Time of My Life", by Bill Medley and Jennifer Warnes, and "She's Like the Wind", performed by Patrick Swayze.
 The song "(I've Had) The Time of My Life" was an international hit, reaching #1 on the Billboard pop chart in November 1987, and won the Academy Award for Best Original Song and a Grammy Award for Best Pop Performance by a Duo or Group with Vocals.
 Lloyd wrote and produced the Latin music used in the movie, which was issued on the LP More Dirty Dancing.
 He worked as a film producer on movies including Lovelines (1984), The Garbage Pail Kids Movie (1987) and Frankie and Johnny (1991).
 He also produced musical arrangements and wrote songs for the American media franchise Kidsongs.

 Lloyd arranged and produced several tracks on Barry Manilow's self-titled 1989 album.
 He worked on several albums with Bobby Vinton, including Great Songs of Christmas.
 Other musicians with whom Lloyd has worked include Dionne Warwick, the Monkees, the Bellamy Brothers, Susie Allanson, Sammy Davis Jr., Maureen McGovern and Frank Sinatra.
+He co-produced Pat Boone's 1997 album In a Metal Mood.
 In more recent years, Lloyd has worked as producer with Kimberley Locke, the first performer to have three consecutive #1 Christmas songs, "Up on the Housetop" (2005), "Jingle Bells" (2006) and "Frosty the Snowman" (2007).

 Lloyd has continued to work as music supervisor and producer on movie soundtracks, including those of Rudolph the Red-Nosed Reindeer: The Movie and the 1998 film Godzilla, as well as on animated TV series.
 He established Studio M in 2000 as an independent national music video network, becoming its president.
 He also actively supports various children's charities.